Medicare Advantage Plans in South Carolina

 - Occur at unique times for each eligible beneficiary

-- Allows late enrollment in Original Medicare and/or Advantage plans due to special circumstances
+- Allows late enrollment in Original Medicare or Advantage plans due to exceptional circumstances

-- Common Qualifying Events: losing health care coverage from an employer and moving to a new service area
+- Everyday Qualifying Events: losing health care coverage from an employer and moving to a new service area

 5-star Special Enrollment Period